-Safety is a major consideration while selecting electrical equipment, appliances, or devices.
-Every equipment and machine at homes, offices, or factories need a well-established electrical system.
-Without it, electrical devices become vulnerable to damage from overloads and short circuits in the event of power fluctuations or high inrush currents.
+Safety is a major consideration in selecting electrical equipment, appliances, or devices.
+Every piece of equipment and machine at homes, offices or factories needs a well-established electrical system.
+Without it, electrical devices can become vulnerable to damage from overloads and short circuits in the event of power fluctuations or high inrush currents.

 MCBs are small electromechanical devices mainly used to protect circuits from overcurrent failures and ensure electrical safety in residences, offices, and industrial sites.

 Most circuits now employ MCBs instead of fuse switches because they don't need to be replaced if an overload is detected.
 Unlike a fuse, an MCB operates as an automatic switch—opening and closing in the event of circuit fluctuations, providing increased operational safety and convenience without increasing running costs.